-- 4. Ensure your emergency contact information provided to the school is up-to-date - a.
+- 3. Develop a plan to pick up your child from school, should they become ill - 4.
+Ensure your emergency contact information provided to the school is up-to-date.
 Your school will need to communicate with you regarding closures, contact to cases, and your child's health regularly throughout the school year.
-Ensuring your information is correct will ensure you receive timely communication from the school
+Ensuring your information is correct will ensure you receive timely communication from the school.